jonestremblay/CoffeeMachine/README.txt

-# H1 This is my first project in Python, the CoffeeMachine.
+#This is my first project in Python, the CoffeeMachine.